oreotikii/bambuddy/README.md

 #### Dual-Nozzle Printers (H2 Series)

-For dual-nozzle printers (H2D, H2C, H2S), Bambusy automatically detects the nozzle configuration and displays:
+For dual-nozzle printers (H2D, H2C, H2S), Bambuddy automatically detects the nozzle configuration and displays:
 - **Left/Right columns** showing profiles for each extruder
 - **Extruder filter** to show profiles for one extruder only
 - **Extruder selector** when adding new profiles